Rajesh2459/health_bot/README.md

 It includes features such as a chatbot for interactive communication, appointment booking with specialized doctors and exercise guides, Yoga and Meditation tips, and a diet plan.
 The application offers a user-friendly interface and a range of features to cater to different aspects of health & well-being.

+## Services Provided :
+1. User Authentication:
+•	Implement user signup, login, and logout functionalities.
+•	Store user information in a database (e.g., SQLite).
+2. Chatbot with NLP:
+•	Integrate a natural language processing (NLP) engine to understand user queries.
+•	Create intents for health-related questions, symptoms, medication information, and general health advice.
+3. Health Information:
+•	Based on the user's query, fetch relevant health information from reliable sources or a predefined database.
+•	Provide accurate and concise responses to user queries.
+4. Appointment Booking:
+•	Allow users to schedule appointments with doctors of specific specializations.
+•	Store appointment details in the database (date, time, doctor, user, etc.).
+5. User Interface:
+•	Design a user-friendly interface for interacting with the chatbot.
+•	Implement a responsive design for both desktop and mobile.
+6. Backend Processing:
+•	Implement backend logic to handle user queries, process appointments, and interact with the database.

 ## Initial Setup for chat bot: